Hone logo

 Key Requirements:

-6. Reusability: The component should be easily integrated into different parts of an application.
+• Reusability: The component should be reusable across different parts of the application.

 Expected Behavior: